slu-csci-5030/material-donor-mutual-assist/README.md

 Purpose:

-Clearly state that the form is for material donation registration, streamlining the donation process.
+the form is for material donation registration, streamlining the donation process.
 Key Objectives:

 Streamline donation process.